 A candidate is going to be glad if you’re getting back to them quickly.
 Keeping them in the loop and updated with their application is proven to speed up the hiring process and the response from candidates.
 Good, quick and effective communication is a great way to create a positive impression of your company.

 Getting to the prime candidate first is essential if you want to limit the chances of them being poached by another company.
-Lack of communication and long waiting times between interviews leaves open a window of opportunity for other companies to approach the candidate, and if their process is better than yours, it is unlikely they’ll wait around.
+Clear communication and less waiting time between interviews reduces the window of opportunity for other companies to approach the candidate, and if their process is faster than yours…

-A shorter process will also save money.
-Reducing the time and increasing the effectiveness means managers will spend fewer hours out of work in interviews and less money will be wasted on an unfilled position.
+A shorter process will reduce direct and indirect costs.
+Reducing the time and increasing the effectiveness means managers will spend fewer hours out of their “day to day” job doing interviews and less money will be wasted on an unfilled position.

 How many interviews